-CTE ALLIED HEALTH BIOLOGY 1-2 1.0 credit Prerequisite: Freshman placement determined by school staff.
-Fee: \$5.00 This is an interval of the laboration of the second in his large section (in the second s
+CTE ALLIED HEALTH BIOLOGY 1-2

+Prerequisite: Freshman placement determined by school staff.

 This is an introductory laboratory survey course in biology, satisfying college entrance requirements.
 Emphasis is on fundamental principles governing living things, their function and origin, and principles of health and human body.
 This class will also on workplace employability skills integrating Health Occupation Students of America best practices and standards.
 Laboratory experiments are an integral part of the course, with emphasis on anatomy and the biotic environment.
 This class meets the requirements of a lab science for college or a university.